How is Adidas different from its competitors | Adidas Marketing Strategy

-Looking at some beginning of Adidas, it was started in a house owned by Adolf's mother in 1924.
-Later, Adolf's elder brother, Rudolf also joined him and they named it "Gebrüder Dassler Schuhfabrik" which simply means Dassler Brothers Shoe Factory.
+Looking at the beginning of Adidas was started in a house owned by Adolf's mother in 1924.
+Later, Adolf's elder brother, Rudolf, also joined him, and they named it "Gebrüder Dassler Schuhfabrik," which simply means Dassler Brothers Shoe Factory.

-Adidas is widely known as the largest sportswear manufacturer in Europe but on a global basis, it is beaten by Nike.
-Headquartered in Herzogenaurach, Germany, Adidas has its chairman as Thomas Rabe and current CEO as Kasper Rørsted.
+Adidas is widely known as the largest sportswear manufacturer in Europe, but on a global basis, it is beaten by Nike.
+Headquartered in Herzogenaurach, Germany, Adidas has its chairman, Thomas Rabe, and its current CEO, Bjørn Gulden.
 The brand manufactures the product category of footwear, sportswear, Apparel, equipment, and toiletries.

 We all have heard a lot of things about Adidas, but the marketing strategies of the brand are known by very few.
-Adidas is brilliant when it comes to marketing and no doubt, the company has established one of the strongest positions in the global market.
-Moving forward, let's get started with the marketing strategies of Adidas.
+Adidas is brilliant when it comes to marketing, and no doubt, the company has established one of the strongest positions in the global market.
+Moving forward, let's get started with Adidas' marketing strategies.

 Marketing strategy of Adidas